JackKuo666/LLM-BioDataExtractor/README.md

 ### 2. LLM Data Extraction

-Extract key data from Markdown files and save it in the response folder.
+Extract key biochemical data from Markdown files and save it in the response folder.

 ```python
 from extract_pipeline import LLM_extract_data